 AdlCopy is optimized for transferring big data when used with a Data Lake Analytics account.

-* Azure portal in this case means using the web-based exploration tools for Blob storage and Data Lake Store.
+* Azure portal in this case represents the web-based exploration tools for Blob Storage and Data Lake Storage.

 This article is maintained by Microsoft.
 It was originally written by the following contributors.